benjamincheong/benjamincheong.github.io/README.md

-# benjamincheong.github.io
+# Benjamin Cheong

 Currently a Year 2 Student Studying at Singapore Polytechnic.
 These are my projects that I have done so far for my different modules.